 Programs last 15-24 months and require a practical internship of two to three months during the academic break.
 Participating institutions include:

 - Duke University and University of North Carolina, Chapel Hill, USA

 - Uppsala University, Sweden

-- A commitment to international understanding and peace, demonstrated through their professional and academic achievements and personal and community service activities
+- Have a strong commitment to cross-cultural understanding and peace as shown through professional and academic achievements and personal or community service

 - Potential for leadership